openshift/enhancements/enhancements/cluster-scope-secret-volumes/shared-resources-via-openshift-builds-operator.md

 ### Operational Aspects of API Extensions

 API extensions are currently managed by OLM and the operator.
-Webhooks related to these custom resources are the responsibility of the respective operator or operand, and gnerally should not validate pod admission.
+Webhooks related to these custom resources are the responsibility of the respective operator or operand, and generally should not validate pod admission.

 The exception is the pod admission webhook for the Shared Resource CSI driver, which has been